quozd/awesome-dotnet/README.md

 ## PDF

+* [QPdfSharp](https://github.com/svengeance/QPdfSharp) - A C# wrapper written around QPdf to allow for easy PDF manipulation that is tested for both linux and windows.
+QPdf is one of the only libraries capable of PDF linearization, and this wrapper ensures you keep up to date with the underlying improvements.
 * [Cloudmersive PDF](https://cloudmersive.com/pdf-api) - Cloudmersive PDF is a native .NET Framework and .NET Core NuGet library and API service that can create, modify, encrypt or convert PDF documents at high scale and fidelity; and is free to use with no expiration **[Free]**
 * [Docotic.Pdf](https://bitmiracle.com/pdf-library/) - PDF library to create, read, edit, draw, and print PDF documents in .NET and .NET Core applications.
 100% managed, without unsafe blocks. **[$]** **[[Free for OSS](https://bitmiracle.com/pdf-library/free-pdf-library.aspx)]**
 * [ITextSharp](https://github.com/itext/itextsharp) - iText is a PDF library that allows you to CREATE, ADAPT, INSPECT and MAINTAIN documents in the Portable Document Format (PDF)**[$]** **[Free for OSS]**